-Bishop McNamara High School has a wide selection of Academic Teams and Honor Societies.
+Bishop McNamara High School has a wide selection of Honor Societies.
 Browse through the possibilities below.
-Click on the Team or Society name for more information.
+Click on the Society name for more information.

 The International Thespian Society Troupe consists of those “theatre students" maintaining an overall commitment to theatre activities beyond performing in specific productions.
 The organization also serves as the Theatre Honor Society whose members will be recognized for their achievements.
 Thespians plan and carry out all aspects of the Bishop McNamara theatre department's St. Genesius Awards' Ceremony.